 Then, I graduated, got married, had kids, and Postpartum OCD slammed into me as a ship is tossed into a rocky coastline during a Nor’easter.

-Perinatal Mood & Anxiety Disorders change us.
+Perinatal mood and anxiety disorders change us.
 We find ourselves growing into new people as a result of our brush with this experience of mental health struggles after giving birth to a child.
 We may not change that much but we may change quite a bit.
 Some changes are not bad ones, other changes we must simply learn to adapt to and leave behind us.
 Those are the changes which make things more difficult.

 I have had to leave marching bands in my past, unfortunately.